-- Notes should identify the music training courses (not appreciation courses) required during each stage of the Trivium.
+- i.
+Notes should identify the music training courses (not appreciation courses) required during each stage of the Trivium.
 Or, if not in a class, when students regularly sing or play. - ii.
 Class schedules for grammar school specials. - iii.
 Identify relevant courses found in the curriculum guide. - iv.
 Identify what elective choices logic and rhetoric students have. - v.
 High-school graduation requirements. - E.5.
 Academic Evaluation and Assessment: The academic program will be regularly evaluated by documented, annual administration of an appropriate, nationally recognized, standardized exam and other academic assessments that reflect classical pedagogy. - a.
 Principle: ACCS wants an objective means for our schools to evaluate how they are doing in instructing their students.
 Again, this criterion does not require that students be tested at each grade level, but only that they be tested at some regular, but unspecified intervals.
 Assessment using humane, thought-oriented oral, written, and discourse methods is also desired.

-- i.
-Testing assesses verbal and quantitative reasoning (sometimes called critical reading, math concepts, etc.) which are influenced by the classical method. - ii.
+i.
+Testing assesses verbal and quantitative reasoning (sometimes called critical reading, math concepts, etc.) which are influenced by the classical method.

+- ii.
 ACCS encourages schools to utilize the ERB CTP-5 standardized test but allows any of the others commonly available on the market, as long as the test does not direct the school's programs toward a state-standard like the Common Core. - iii.
 The ACCS recommends the use of the Classic Learning Test wherever appropriate.

-i.
-Provide copies of class score reports as received from the testing service.
+- i.
+Provide copies of class score reports as received from the testing service. - ii.

-- ii.
 Schools may also add their own internally created reports.
 If so, be sure to identify what scores are being reported and how results were calculated.
 Does the school have targets for student learning; if so, what scores are used to measure this growth? - iii.
 Most importantly, schools should explain how schools utilize test results.
 Is testing being conducted to appease parents?
 Are scores used to evaluate instruction, learning, or curriculum?
-Has the school completed an analysis to see how well the written curriculum, the taught curriculum, and the test curriculum match?

-- F. Faculty and Instructional Resources.
-The school must have sufficient faculty, instructional, and facility resources to achieve its mission. - F.I.
+Has the school completed an analysis to see how well the written curriculum, the taught curriculum, and the test curriculum match? - F. Faculty and Instructional Resources.
+In this standard, we consider the essential role of a teacher.
+Teachers are called to lead students in the way of godliness by their own learning, virtue, and piety.
+Students follow their teachers in the way of godliness by imitating their example, heeding their precepts, and embracing the knowledge they impart.
+(Deut 4:9, Ps 78:1-8, Luke 6:40, I Corinthians II:I, Titus 2:7-8) - F.I.
 Faculty Requirements: The school must demonstrate that each of its faculty meets the school's written requirements for the position(s) that they hold. - a.
 Principle: A school must have written requirements for hiring teachers which include either a specific job description or general standards of conduct, knowledge and teaching ability consistent with the subjects which the person has been hired to teach.
 These documents communicate that the school has considered what qualities are inherent in successful teachers and is thoughtfully applying these standards in hiring practices.